-The problem with these metrics is that they aren't tailored to the needs of your users.
+However, these metrics aren't tailored to the needs of your users.
 If you build a chat app the most important thing might be that messages are rendered quickly, even if the user can't send messages yet.
 For a game you might want to wait until all graphical assets are loaded, but not worry too much about the soundtrack being ready.

-The solution to this is the User Timing API which allows you to define custom performance metrics that track what's most important to your users.
+To solve this browsers have implemented the User Timing API which allows you to define custom performance metrics that track what's most important to your users.
 For example, Twitter used "Time to first tweet" as an important metric.

 Storing a timestamp with performance.mark